compile_events · live

 awaiting first compile…

-For finance engineers · billing $150-$300 / hour
+For finance engineers · in-house, independent, and fractional

-The compile layer
+The model layer

 finance engineers · live pulse0 compiles · 0 in last window

-bench · scale
+bench · scale-warm

 100/ 100